William G. Daughtridge Jr.

 William Gray "Bill" Daughtridge Jr. (December 19, 1952 – September 2, 2019) was a businessman from Rocky Mount, North Carolina, who served three terms from 2003 to 2008 as a Republican member of the North Carolina General Assembly representing the state's twenty-fifth House district, including constituents in Nash County.

-Daughtridge's terms in office coincided with the peak activity of the Seven Bridges Road Killer.
+Daughtridge's time in office ended with his 2008 bid for North Carolina Treasurer.

 Early life and education

 Born in Rocky Mount, Daughtridge was president of an oil distribution/transportation/retail company formed by his grandfather in 1929.
 He earned BS and MBA degrees at UNC-Chapel Hill, where he was a Morehead Scholar.
 Daughtridge has served on the North Carolina Economic Development Board, the Travel and Tourism Board and was appointed to numerous economic development positions while serving in the Legislature.
 In addition, Daughtridge served on the UNC Board of Governors as the Vice Chair of Budget, and Chair of Governance.
 Daughtridge served in the North Carolina National Guard from 1972 to 1978.